 Study of literary and musical dimensions of operas by major composers from Monteverdi and Mozart to the present.
 Emphasis on the transformation of independent texts into librettos and the effects of music as it reflects language and dramatic action.
 Includes such works as Orfeo, The Marriage of Figaro, Otello, The Turn of the Screw and Candide.
-Prerequisite, two courses in literature or two in music or one in each field, or consent of instructors.
+Prerequisite, two courses in music or two in literature, or one in each field, or consent of instructors.
 Music 358 has an additional independent project.
 Registration at the 300-level only with instructor's permission.
 (Same as Music 258/358 and Literature and Creative Writing 258/358 and Literature and Creative Writing 258/358.)
 Maximum enrollment, 24.

 Heaven, Hell and the Space in Between: Devils and Deities in Russian Literature and Art.

 Examination of the portrayals of the cosmic conflict: Good vs. Evil, Heaven vs. Hell, God vs. Satan.
 The second half of the semester will be dedicated to a close reading and analysis of Fyodor Dostoevsky's Brothers Karamazov.
 (Writing-intensive.)
 No knowledge of Russian required.
 (Same as Russian Studies 270.)
 Maximum enrollment, 20.